transdigiware/blockchain/index.md

 # Getting started with {{site.data.keyword.blockchainfull_notm}} Platform
 {: #get-started-ibp}

 {{site.data.keyword.blockchainfull}} Platform provides a managed and full stack blockchain-as-a-service (BaaS) offering that allows you to deploy blockchain components in environments of your choice.
-The environment can be {{site.data.keyword.cloud_notm}}, on-premises through {{site.data.keyword.cloud_notm}} Private, and third-party clouds, such as Amazon Web Services (AWS).
-In this tutorial, we'll take you through the general process to set up a basic blockchain network with {{site.data.keyword.blockchainfull_notm}} Platform.
+You can deploy the {{site.data.keyword.blockchainfull_notm}} Platform on {{site.data.keyword.cloud_notm}}.
+You can also deploy the platform on your own premises or on third-party clouds by using the OpenShift Container Platform.
+You need to decide on the environment and offering that you will use.
 {:shortdesc}

 Before you use an {{site.data.keyword.blockchainfull_notm}} Platform offering, read the technical and support information in the [Disclaimer](/docs/services/blockchain?topic=blockchain-disclaimer#disclaimer) section.
 {: important}

-## Before you begin
+## Which {{site.data.keyword.blockchainfull_notm}} Platform offering is right for your business?
-{: #get-started-ibp-prereqs}
+{: #get-started-console-ocp-which-ibp}

 {{site.data.keyword.blockchainfull_notm}} Platform provides different offerings to help all types of users get started on their blockchain journey and move their applications into production.
-You need to decide on the environment and offering that you will use.

-### Which {{site.data.keyword.blockchainfull_notm}} Platform offering is right for your business?
-{: #get-started-console-ocp-which-ibp}

 You can run the {{site.data.keyword.blockchainfull_notm}} Platform on a Kubernetes Cluster on {{site.data.keyword.cloud_notm}} or on the OpenShift Container Platform.

 | | {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}} | {{site.data.keyword.blockchainfull_notm}} Platform for anywhere (v2.1.0) |
 |----|---|----|